kubevirt/kubevirt-ansible/README.md

 ## Overview

 KubeVirt Ansible consists of a set of Ansible playbooks that deploy fully functional virtual machine management add-on for Kubernetes - KubeVirt.
-Optionally, a KubeVirt or OpenShift cluster can also be configured.
+Optionally, a Kuberenetes or OpenShift cluster can also be configured.

 ## Contents